-- Inform your employer and colleagues that you plan to breastfeed or express milk at the workplace.
+- Inform your employer and colleagues that you intend to breastfeed or pump at work.

-- Clarify whether a breastfeeding room and/or a refrigerator for storing the milk is available for you at the workplace.
+- Find out whether you have a nursing room and/or a refrigerator for storing milk at your workplace.

 On the first day back at work:

-- Clarify who will look after the baby in your absence and give the person detailed instructions.
+- Clarify who will be looking after the baby in your absence and introduce your baby to the caregiver.

-- Make sure you have everything you need for breastfeeding or expressing milk (nursing pads, breast pump, bottles, cool bag and hold-all).
+- Make sure you have everything you need for breastfeeding or pumping (nursing pads, breast pump, bottles, cool bag and transport bag).

-- When expressing milk or breastfeeding at the workplace, try keeping to your usual breastfeeding rhythm, so that milk production is maintained.
+- When pumping or breastfeeding at work, try to maintain your usual breastfeeding rhythm in order to maintain milk production.

-- If expressing does not work at first, look at a picture of your baby or smell an item of the baby’s clothing or soft toy that you have brought with you.
+- If pumping doesn’t work straight away, try looking at a picture of your child or smell a piece of its clothing or a stuffed toy that you have brought along.